ruldak/personal_portofolio_page/README.md

     npm install
     ```

-3.  **Build the CSS:**
+3.  **Run the development server:**
-    Before starting the development server, you need to build the CSS files.
+    This command will build your CSS and JavaScript, start a local server, watch for changes in your files, and automatically reload the browser.
     ```bash
-    npm run build:css
+    npm run dev
     ```

-4.  **Run the development server:**
-    This command will start a local server, watch for changes, and automatically reload the browser.
-    ```bash
-    npm run dev:eleventy
-    ```

     The site will be available at `http://localhost:8080`.

+    Please note that the initial startup might take a few moments as it builds the CSS and JavaScript assets.

 ## Deployment